pmqueiroz/happy/README.md

 ##### Mobile

-This projects use third party dependecies and fonts that need to be installed in development, use that command to install all needed dependencies and fonts
+This projects use third party dependencies and fonts that need to be installed in development, use that command to install all needed dependencies and fonts

 ```ps
 $ cd mobile